 The JRC is still working to transform a selected set of INSPIRE-compliant metadata records from the INSPIRE Geoportal.

 Results of this analysis / tests will be published on GitHub as issues.
-Metadata records to be analysed will be selected preferably from Member States non participating in the pilot, and scoped to different thematic domains.
+Metadata records to be analysed will be selected preferably from Member States not participating in the pilot, and scoped to different thematic domains.

 Conclusions